Best GIC Rates in Canada 2026 — We Compared 8 Institutions

 Should I buy a GIC or a HISA right now?

 It depends on when you need the money.
 If you might need access within the next few months, keep it in a high-interest savings account — your money stays accessible.
-If you can lock your money away for a year or more and are confident you won’t need it early, a non-redeemable GIC will almost always pay a higher rate than a HISA for the equivalent term.
-In 2026, the best 1-year GIC rates (around 3.40%) are generally higher than the best no-fee HISA rates (2.75–3.00%).
+If you can lock your money away for a year or more and are confident you won’t need it early, a non-redeemable GIC will almost always pay a higher rate.
+In 2026, the best 1-year CDIC-insured GIC rates (3.15%) are generally higher than the best no-fee HISA rates (2.75–3.00%).

 Can I hold a GIC inside a TFSA or RRSP?